-Simon McGregor (B.A., LL.B.) has eighteen years’ trial experience that combines statutory jurisdictions with knowledge of common law and equitable doctrines.
+Simon McGregor (B.A., LL.B.) has nineteen years’ trial experience that combines statutory jurisdictions with knowledge of common law and equitable doctrines.
 He has been at the forefront of developing proceeds of crime and human rights law in Victoria.
 His work has recently dealt with:

 - confiscation of criminal assets or proceeds of crime, crimes compensation, and contempt of court;